Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 *Jesus fuck* was he ever boot.

 "Right, nice to meet ‘ya, Specialist," Lang said.
-"As you were…no, fuckin’ *relax* man!"
+"As you were... no, fuckin’ *relax* man!"

 Thompson tried his absolute hardest to relax appropriately. *God.*